wanswings/TextFileXpanderAndroid/README.md

 Introduction
 --------------------
-TextFileXpander is a simple application for Android.
+TextFileXpander is a simple application using plain text files.
 Easy to paste your fixed phrase to the Clipboard.
+Memorize your lines in the Memorizable View.
 Launch your default application for text/plain when you long tap a file name.
 Magic words provides for cooperation with an external application.
 Share with your Mac, Windows, iOS and Android devices using Dropbox or Google Drive.
-Memorize your lines in the Memorizable View.

 Requirement
 --------------------